Macmod/godap/README.md

 $ godap <hostname or IP> [bind flags] -S -I -P 636
 ```

-To use StartTLS to upgrade an existing connection to use TLS, use the `u` keybinding inside godap.
+To use StartTLS to upgrade an existing connection to use TLS, use the `Ctrl + u` keybinding inside godap.

 Notice that, if the server certificate is not trusted by your client, you must either have started godap with `-I` to use the upgrade command properly or toggle the `IgnoreCert` checkbox using the `l` keybinding before upgrading.

-If LDAPS is available, you can also change the port using `l`, toggle the LDAPS checkbox, set the desired value for `IgnoreCert`, and reconnect with `r`.
+If LDAPS is available, you can also change the port using `l`, toggle the LDAPS checkbox, set the desired value for `IgnoreCert`, and reconnect with `Ctrl + r`.

 **SOCKS**